Enrique246/tech-blog/README.md

 `npm run seed`
 [Heroku Deploy Link](https://secret-stream-00472.herokuapp.com/)

-I managed to deploy the app and got to the point of viewing and conecting the routes so that the seeds can be viewed locally.
+I managed to deploy the app and got to the point of viewing and connecting the routes so that the seeds can be viewed locally.
-Unfortunately I was not able to finish to up to the point of making the creation buttons.
+Unfortunately I was not able to finish up to the point of making the creation buttons.
 So I plea to your mercy not to lower to much my points please.
 I ask you to run it locally and you will see that all my buttons work once you run the seeds.

 ## Resources